Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/New-AzADServicePrincipal.md

 # New-AzADServicePrincipal

 ## SYNOPSIS
-Add new entity to servicePrincipals
+Adds new entity to servicePrincipals

 ## SYNTAX